When will we finally bring an end to child labour?

 The causes of child labour are multi-faceted.
 The major factor, however, remains economic.
 As long as families are not able to earn a decent living from their crops, and youth lack decent employment opportunities, the SDG target will remain difficult to achieve.

 Fairtrade works to enable farmers and workers to earn a decent living.
 Our standards have always strictly prohibited child labour and forced labour.
-But over time we realised that standards and auditing alone would not solve this deeply rooted problem.
+But over time we realized that standards and auditing alone would not solve this deeply rooted problem.

-Looking back over these ten years, four key lessons stand out:
+Looking back, three key lessons stand out:

 Young people and their communities must be at the heart of any solution